k3s-io/docs/docs/security/hardening-guide.md

 CIS requires that all namespaces have a network policy applied that reasonably limits traffic into namespaces and pods.

+Network policies should be placed the `/var/lib/rancher/k3s/server/manifests` directory, where they will automatically be deployed on startup.

 Here is an example of a compliant network policy.

 ```yaml